 As consumer demand rose for food delivery, ghost kitchens became an effective way to meet that demand.
 Benefits can include:

 - Increased efficiency: Ghost kitchens are designed for efficiency with less staff, and can help restaurant owners save time and money.
+It can also be easier to add and remove menu items, as all menus are digital and there are no servers to train.

 - Reduced overhead: Ghost kitchens have lower overhead costs than traditional restaurants, which can help owners save money.
-No front of house staff, smaller spaces, and no need for prime real estate that all contribute to the lower costs.
+No front of house staff, smaller kitchen spaces, and no need for prime real estate that all contribute to the lower costs.

 - Increased flexibility: Ghost kitchens offer increased flexibility for restaurant owners, as they can be located in any type of location.